 The lunch/recess period for kindergarten and first grade is 50 minutes long- approximately 25 minutes for lunch and 25 minutes for recess.
-Students are supervised by Teacher Aides for the entire 50 minutes.
-Each teacher aide is assigned a class to supervise for the duration of the school year.
+Students are supervised by Teacher Aides the entire time.
+Students eat their lunch in the cafeteria.
+They sit at assigned tables for their class.
+Students can either bring lunch from home or can purchase lunch from the cafeteria.